awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-runcfnlint.md

   Description: \(Optional\) Option for the \-\-info parameter\.
 Include the option to enable additional logging information about the template processing\.

   Default: False
-+ AutomationAssumeRole
++ TemplateFileName

   Type: String

+  Description: The name, or key, of the template file in the S3 bucket\.
++ TemplateS3BucketName

+  Type: String

-  Description: \(Optional\) The ARN of the role that allows Automation to perform the actions on your behalf\.
+  Description: The name of the S3 bucket containing the packer template\.
++ RegionsFlag

+  Type: String

+  Description: \(Optional\) Values to pass to the for \-\-regions parameter to test the template against specified AWS Regions\.

+  Example: us\-east\-1,us\-west\-1

 **Document Steps**